foam-framework/foam/tutorial/todo/2-todo.md

 FOAM can give you as much or as little help as you like.
 If your app doesn't fit this list-and-details pattern, you don't need to use `foam.browser` at all.
-If you want a completely different look, you can still get the search and menu from the controller, but replace the view completely.
+If you want a completely different look, you can still get the search and menu from the controller, but replace the views completely.

 FOAM doesn't force you into anything.
 If you don't like one of our views, replace it with one of your own.
 Every component can be replaced, and any